Our Top Picks

 Again, these aren’t lightweight towels at nearly 2 pounds each, and they feature dense two-ply yarns that are meant to last longer than their single-ply counterparts.
 Reviewers say they are very absorbent despite their thickness, and most love the generous size.
 Some are disappointed with softness, however, while others note that there is some shedding, especially at first.

 The Pinzon Luxury towel is 100 percent cotton and comes in blue, gray, sage green, ivory and white.
-It measures 30 by 56 inches and has a simple pique border.
+It measures 30 x 56 inches and has a simple pique border.
 No special care is required, but like most thick towels, it may require some extra time in the dryer; reviewers caution that this towel stays damp for quite sometime when air-dried.Continue to 5 of 12 below.

 05 of 12